 Please note that jacket also needs to be short – as if it is longer than to the hips it will definitely be too bulky for the car seat.

 If you have a jacket or thin snowsuit that you are wondering whether it’s thin enough to be safe in the car seat, watch these videos:

-Step 2: BUCKLE the child into the car seat and get the straps snug.
+Buckle the child and get the straps snug.

 It’s safe to swaddle babies OVER the straps (never swaddle under the car seat straps).
 Use a thin receiving blanket first, then add a heavier blanket.
 Swaddling both warms and soothes babies.
 See this video for a how-to on car seat-safe swaddling.

 At first glance, the 7A.M.
 Enfant Nido might not look safe for the car seat… but it absolutely is safe as it has a large oval hole in back that allows you to put the product on AFTER the baby is buckled snug.
 It will work in infant and convertible seats.

 There are just 2 thin layers of fabric behind the head – so you shouldn’t have to worry about this pushing your baby’s head down into a chin to chest position like other products can do.
 Even if planning to use it for a newborn, we suggest getting the large size – and recommend the quilted version as it is warmer than the all fleece version.
 The Nido also works if you are wearing the baby facing out in a soft carrier (like an Ergo 360, or Lillebaby Complete).

 Called shower cap style as they have an elastic rim, these are covers that just go over the top of the car seat (with nothing under the straps or under the baby) and help keep the air surrounding the child warmer.
 They may also help keep people’s hands away from the baby when you’re around others.
 You’ll still likely want to use blankets on top of the child (under the shower cap cover) if it is really cold out.